XconTechnologies/Xcon-Technologies/replit.md

 - **Sora Font Implementation (January 2025)**: Implemented Sora font throughout entire website for all headings, text, buttons, and content elements
 - **Headings Green and Black Design (January 2025)**: Updated all section headings to use green and black color combination with specific words highlighted in green for visual emphasis
+- **Statistics Section Spacing Fix (January 2025)**: Reduced excessive padding in statistics section from py-20 to py-12 for better visual balance
+- **Client Logos Heading Update (January 2025)**: Updated "Trusted by Leading Companies" heading to match other section headings with same size and green/black color pattern
 - **Engagement Models Cleanup (January 2025)**: Removed top circles and arrows from engagement models while keeping video animations clean and streamlined
 - **Solutions Section Removal (January 2025)**: Removed "Examples of Solutions We Deliver" section and its import from home page to streamline website content and focus on core services
 - **Logo Animation Speed Enhancement (January 2025)**: Improved client logos scrolling animation from 30s to 20s for faster, smoother movement with maintained hover pause functionality